WHAT YOU SHOULD KNOW:

 Hemodialysis is a procedure to remove chemicals, wastes, and extra fluid from your blood.
 Hemodialysis does the job of your kidneys when they cannot, such as in chronic kidney failure.
 A machine takes blood from your artery and pumps it through a dialyzer.
 The dialyzer removes chemicals, waste, and extra fluid from your blood.
 Once they are removed, clean blood from the dialyzer returns to your body through a vein.
 You may need hemodialysis for the rest of your life.

 - If you do not have hemodialysis, your body will continue to hold excess water and unwanted chemicals and wastes.
 Your body may swell, starting from your feet.
 You may have heart problems, chest pain, and trouble breathing.
-You may have seizures, trouble thinking, go into a coma, or even die.
+You may have seizures, trouble thinking, or go into a coma.
+These problems may be life-threatening.

 WHILE YOU ARE HERE:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - Blood thinners keep clots from forming in your blood.
 Blood thinners may be given before, during, and after your procedure.
 These medicines may first be given in your IV.
 Later the medicines may be taken by mouth.
 Blood thinners make it easier to bleed or bruise.
 If you shave, use an electric shaver.
 Use a soft toothbrush to keep your gums from bleeding.

 During your hemodialysis: